mateuszkowalczyk0305/Dioda-Led-ON-OFF-potencjometr/Czujnik temperatury/Video-hardware.md

-#Link do Video prezentacji proejktu:
+# Link do Video prezentacji projektu:
 https://youtu.be/hpinqHuio1Q